-Please note: Completing one Unit 3 and 4 study in Year 11 does NOT mean one less subject in Year 12.
-The aim of accelerating is to have successfully completed six subjects by the end of Year 12 to gain bonus ATAR points.
+Completing one Unit 3 and 4 study in Year 11 does NOT mean one less subject in Year 12.

+The aim of accelerating is to have successfully completed six subjects by the end of Year 12 to gain bonus credit towards your ATAR.